kubernetes-sigs/kustomize/docs/plugins.md

 emits.

-The specified order of transformers in the `transformers` field is, however, respected, as transformers aren't expected to be commutative.
+The specified order of transformers in the `transformers` field should be respected, as transformers cannot be expected to be commutative.

 ## Execution